ELynx/zoom-fx-modding/library/README.md

+# Story so far
+[Chaper 1 - modify the visual](CH_1.md).
+This will get you started on extracting, disassembling, modifying and flashing your FX.

 # General downloads and tools
 To get the flow started, you will need:
 * A hex editor of your choice.
 I used [wxMEdit](https://wxmedit.github.io/).